Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ### Spiderman position

-Same as open position, but the leader fingers point up.
-Looks like spiderman shooting a spider web.
+The same as the open position, but the leader fingers point up.
+The hand looks like spiderman shooting a spider web.

 ### Weird position

-Same as open position, but the leader fingers point up.
+The same as the open position, but the leader fingers point up.

 ### Goofy position

-Mirror image of open position.
+A mirror image of the open position.
 The leader's right hand ring finger and middle finger (pointing to the left) are held by the follower's left hand (pointing down) at waist level, sort of like the characters |\_|.

 ### Goofy horn position

-Mirror image of horn position.
-Same as a goofy position, but the leader fingers point down.
+A mirror image of the horn position.
+It is the same as the goofy position, but the leader fingers point down.

 ### Goofy spiderman position

-Mirror image of spiderman position.
-Same as a goofy position, but the leader fingers point up.
+A mirror image of the spiderman position.
+It is the same as the goofy position, but the leader fingers point up.

 ### Goofy weird position

-Mirror image of weird position.
-Same as a goofy position, but the leader fingers point to the right.
+A mirror image of the weird position.
+It is the same as the goofy position, but the leader fingers point to the right.

 ### Parallel position